-Quinn Billerman is in his second season as the Governors’ offensive coordinator and quarterbacks coach, after joining Jeff Faris’ inaugural coaching staff in Dec.
+Quinn Billerman is in his third season as the Governors’ offensive coordinator after joining Jeff Faris’ inaugural coaching staff in Dec.
 2023.

 Before joining the Governors, Billerman spent one season as the quarterbacks coach at Jackson State.
 Prior to his time at JSU, he served as a graduate assistant at Duke for two seasons and an offensive quality control coach at Rice for three seasons.
 Billerman began his coaching career as a graduate assistant at his alma mater, North Carolina Central.